Edge Delta Threshold Node

 Overview

-The Threshold node evaluates metric items for conditions to send a signal to a trigger destination.
+The Threshold node evaluates metric items for certain conditions and sends a signal to a trigger destination if those conditions are met.

 Example Configuration